tintin10q/computational-linguistics-summary/Semantic-Similarity/Word2Vec.md

 # Word2Vec
 The Word2Vec model is a popular way to use [neural networks](../Prediction/Feed%20forward%20neural%20networks%20(FFNN).md) to create [word Embeddings](Embeddings.md).
 Using neural networks, you can immediately get dense vectors instead of the space vectors you get with [counting based methods](Co-occurrence.md).
-But this is true for all neural network.

-Word2Vec comes has **two possible architectures**.
-One of them is called skip gram with negative sampling (SKNS) this tries to predict the words in the context from the target word.
-The other one is continues bag of words (CBoW) which tries to predict the target word from the context.
-With both methods we don't care about the actual predictions but rather the hidden layers which are created.
-These are selected as the embeddings.
+Word2Vec has **two possible architectures**.
+One of them is called **skip gram with negative sampling (SKNS)** this tries to predict the words in the context from the target word.
+The other one is **continues bag of words (CBoW)** which tries to predict the target word from the context.
+With both methods we don't care about the actual predictions but rather the hidden layers which are created as a result of training for good predictions. **The hidden layers are selected as the embeddings**.
 This is called representational learning.
 Let's now go in more detail below.

 ![CVoW vs SGNS](../images/Pasted%20image%2020220604014153.png)